Codein-Labs/ibexa-seo-toolkit/docs/INSTALL.md

 ## That was it!

 Yeah, the bundle is installed!
-Move onto the [usage section](USAGE.md) to find out how to configure and setup your first upload.
+Move onto the [usage section](USAGE.md) to find out how to specify your custom configuration.

 [1]: docs/REQUIREMENTS.md